 Walima In Islam: The Marriage Banquet

-The Wedding Wanquet (Walima) is traditionally held by the groom after the Nikah has taken place.
+The Wedding Wanquet (Walima) is traditionally held by the groom after the Nikah ceremony has taken place.
 It may take place immediately following the Nikah, on the following day, the following week or at a future date, but the purpose of the banquet is for family and friends to share in the groom’s happiness on the occasion of his marriage and to give thanks to Allah.

 The Prophet Muhammad (PBUH) encouraged Muslims to accept invitations to attend marriage ceremonies and marriage feasts: “…and the person who refuses to accept an invitation to a marriage feast, verily disobeys Allah and His Prophet”.
 [Ahmad & Abu Dawood]